OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

 # fw_update /mnt/bwfm-firmware-20200316.1.3p3.tgz

-Now you can connect to WiFi using the regular ifconfig method.
+Now connect to WiFi using the regular ifconfig method.